 Seeing more of Croatia

-Hiring a car or using the ferry are options to see more of Croatia.
+Hiring a car or taking the ferry are great options for exploring more of Croatia.

-You can check out the ferry timetable by clicking here Jadrolinija (click for the English translation at the top of the page)
+You can check out the ferry timetable at Jadrolinija.

 But if you enjoy a bus ride, then the intercity buses are one way to explore and see more of Croatia.